Holomorphic anomaly equations for $\mathbb{C}^5/\mathbb{Z}_5$

 There are two differential equations, given precisely in Theorems \ref{thm:HAE_wrt_A2_partial} and \ref{thm:2nd_HAE} below.
-Theorem \ref{thm:HAE_wrt_A2_partial} is an analogue of a main result of \cite{lho-p2}.
+Theorem \ref{thm:HAE_wrt_A2_partial} is an analogue of the main result of \cite{lho-p} and \cite{lho-p2}.
 To the best of our knowledge, Theorem \ref{thm:2nd_HAE} does not have analogue in previous studies.
 Borrowing terminology from String Theory, we call these two differential equations {\em holomorphic anomaly equations} for $[\mathbb{C}^5/\mathbb{Z}_5]$.

 Our approach to proving holomorphic anomaly equations is the same as that of \cite{lho-p2} and is based on the fact that genus $0$ Gromov-Witten theory of $[\mathbb{C}^5/\mathbb{Z}_5]$ yields a {\em semisimple} Frobenius structure on $H^*_\mathrm{T, Orb}([\mathbb{C}^5/\mathbb{Z}_5])$.
 Consequently, the {\em cohomological field theory} (in the sense of \cite{km}) associated to the Gromov-Witten theory of $[\mathbb{C}^5/\mathbb{Z}_5]$ is semisimple.
 The Givental-Teleman classification \cite{g3}, \cite{t} of semisimple cohomological field theories can then be applied to yield an explicit formula for $\mathcal{F}^{[\mathbb{C}^5/\mathbb{Z}_5]}_{g}$, which can be used to prove holomorphic anomaly equations.